WafCool/v2oricuy/README.md

-# Sc Duplication Trophy and Crown Version 2!
+# Duplication Trophy and Crown Script Version 2!

 // Whats New?
 - Duplication function without too high delay per minute has reached its maximum.